 BUT, I’m also the happiest I’ve ever been because I left the evangelical stereotypes that were being forced onto me.
 I now identify as a queer femme athiest.

 I am a founder of NARC-RT as well as a queer scholar with a Master's in Religious Studies from Concordia University in Montreal, Canada.
-I study the history and affect of evangelical purity culture, as well as systemic intersectional religious trauma.
+When active in research, I study the history and affect of evangelical purity culture, as well as systemic intersectional religious trauma.
 My personal experience living with severe scoliosis and fibromyalgia has me interested in the intersection of religious trauma, disability, and chronic illness.

 Beginning in 2015, I began to get unexplainable bizarre symptoms.
 I was heavily involved in a baptist church, various Christian mission organizations, and my reformed evangelical univeristy.
 Due to various religious traumas I experienced (sexual assault, family infidelity, spiritual abuse, being perceived as 'a jezebel', dissociation from my body, intuition and disability, and homophobia and sexist rhetorics), I began to realize that many of my symptoms would occur when I engaged in, or even just thought about my faith.
 My symptoms worsened to the point where I struggled to go into church without feeling unbearable dread and flu-like symptoms.
 My body was saying no and for my health I had to listen.
 I stopped attending church and it turned out to be one of the best things for me.
 There is emergent research demonstrating that the stress and repression we experience in our environments, such as religious settings, lead to chronic illnesses.
 Religious Trauma can have far reaching impacts.
 Trust that body of yours.